National Professional Qualification

 NPQLTD makes use of a blended delivery model consisting of face-to-face events, online study, webinars and coaching.

 NPQLTD participants will attend 3 face-to-face events.
-Our nationwide delivery partnership network allows us to bring face-to-face training to a school near you and facilitated by local school leaders.
+Our nationwide delivery partnership network allows us to bring face-to-face training to a school near you, facilitated by local school leaders.

 NPQLTD Qualification Structure

 The DfE’s NPQLTD framework is based on a robust method of design and development, building on the evidence base and expert guidance already established in the ECF and the ITT Core Content Framework.
 The NPQ frameworks reflect the Teachers’ Standards and Headteachers' Standards to ensure coherency with the requirements already used by the teaching profession.

 Please see the NPQLTD Framework below.
 If your computer or device does not support the Adobe plugin you can download the framework pdf here.

 The National Professional Qualification for Leading Teacher Development (NPQLTD) is suitable for teachers who have, or are aspiring to have, responsibilities for leading the development of other teachers in their school.
 They may have responsibilities for the development of all teachers across a school or specifically trainees or teachers who are in the first two years of their career.

 Leading the development of other teachers is complex.
 Although the role varies, many of those leading teacher development who will take this qualification are considered to be part of the middle leadership team.
 They may indirectly manage a team of mentors or coaches and their work is focussed on supporting initial teacher training, early career teachers as well as the wider development of all colleagues across the school.